-- Student Illness A physician or mental health professional's written excuse is required if a student is absent from school for 3 or more consecutive days for it to be considered excused. - Family Illness Administration may require a physician or mental health professional's explanation of the necessity of the student's absence. - Quarantine of the Home Excused absence is limited to the length of the quarantine as determined by the appropriate public health official. - Death of a Relative Excused absence is limited to a period of 3 days in this case.
-Communication with the administration may result in a longer excused time period. - Medical or Dental Appointment A physician, mental health professional or dental office's written excuse is required in this case.
+- Student Illness A physician or mental health professional's written excuse is required if a student is absent from school for 3 or more consecutive days for it to be considered excused. - Family Illness Administration may require a physician or mental health professional's explanation of the necessity of the student's absence. - Quarantine of the Home Excused absence is limited to the length of the quarantine as determined by the appropriate public health official.
+Documentation from a healthcare professional is required. - Death of a Relative Excused absence is limited to a period of 3 days in this case.
+Communication with the administration may result in a longer excused time period. - Medical or Dental Appointment A physician, mental health professional, or dental office's written excuse is required in this case.
 A doctor's appointment does not excuse a student from school all day unless proof is shown to merit this.
-Students are expected to be at school before the appointment, acquire all missed assignments and return after the appointment.
-Students who fail to have documentation for the entire day will receive an unexcused absence for the total hours missed.
+Students are expected to be at school before the appointment, acquire all missed assignments, and return after the appointment.
+Students who do not have documentation for the entire day will receive an unexcused absence for the total hours missed. - Observance of a Religious Holiday Any student will have an excused absence if the purpose of the absence is to observe a religious holiday consistent with their held religious beliefs. - College Visitation Written verification from the college or university attended is required.
+College visitations are limited to three per student per year, unless the school counselor or an administrator gives permission for more than three.
+College visits are not permitted during midterm week or the last two weeks of school. - Other/Emergency Absences for reasons other than outlined above should be discussed with the administration to determine if there is sufficient cause for the absence.
+Absences may be determined unexcused and will count towards truancy.
+This may result in an Absence Intervention Plan.